-For convenience, we will often refer to an equivalence class of configurations as a configuration. \end{itemize}
+For convenience, if $V$ is a configuration, then we will also call $\wt V$ a configuration. \end{enumerate}

-We are primarily interested in the classification of HAT as recurrent or transient, as the dimension $d$ and the number of elements $n$ in the initial configuration vary.
-First, it is important to note that there are $n$-element configurations that HAT cannot reach (i.e., realize as $U_t$ for some $t \geq 1$).
+This paper primarily concerns the classification of HAT as recurrent or transient, as the dimension $d$ and the number of elements $n$ in the initial configuration vary.
+First, note that there are $n$-element configurations that HAT cannot reach (i.e., realize as $U_t$ for some $t \geq 1$).
 This is because, for $p_{U_t} (x,y)$ to be positive, $y$ must have a neighbor in $U_t {\setminus} \{x\}$ and $y$ must have positive harmonic measure in $(U_t \setminus \{x\}) \cup \{y\}$.
-Hence it is impossible for all elements with positive harmonic measure in $U_{t+1}$ to be neighborless.
+It is therefore impossible for all elements with positive harmonic measure in $U_{t+1}$ to be neighborless.
 This fact motivates the following definition.

-\begin{definition}[Isolated, non-isolated configurations] We say that an element $x$ of finite $A \subset \Z^d$ is exposed if $\H_A (x) > 0$.
-We denote by $\iso_{d,n}$ the collection of $n$-element configurations in $\Z^d$ such that every exposed element has no neighbors in the configuration.
-We call such configurations isolated.
-We denote the collection of all other $n$-element configurations in $\Z^d$ by $\noniso_{d,n}$ and call such configurations non-isolated.
-We denote the corresponding equivalence class $\wtnoniso_{d,n}$. \end{definition}
+\begin{definition}[Isolated, non-isolated configurations] If $A \subset \Z^d$ is finite and if $x \in A$, then we say that $x$ is exposed in $A$ if $\H_A (x) > 0$.
+We say that $A$ is isolated if every element that is exposed in $A$ has no neighbors in $A$; we say that $A$ is non-isolated if it is not isolated.
+We denote by $\iso_{d,n}$ and $\noniso_{d,n}$ the collections of isolated and non-isolated $n$-element configurations in $\Z^d$, respectively.
+We denote the collections of the corresponding equivalence classes of configurations by $\wtiso_{d,n}$ and $\wtnoniso_{d,n}$. \end{definition}